 Each share of common stock outstanding at the close of business on the record date, March 23, 2018, is entitled to one vote for each director nominee and one vote for each of the other proposals to be voted on.
-Under Missouri corporate law, the approval of any action taken at the annual meeting is based on votes cast.
-If a quorum is present, the affirmative vote of the holders of a majority of the shares of our common stock entitled to vote which are present in person or represented by proxy at the 2018 Annual Meeting is required to approve Items 1, 2, and 6 to act on any other matters properly brought before the meeting (other than the other specified proposals).
-If a quorum is present, the affirmative vote of the holders of 85% of our common stock entitled to vote which are present in person or represented by proxy at the 2018 Annual Meeting is required to approve Items 3, 4 and 5.
+If a quorum is present, the affirmative vote of the holders of a majority of the shares of our common stock entitled to vote which are present in person or represented by proxy at the Annual Meeting is required to approve Items 1, 2 and 6 and to act on any other business properly brought before the meeting (other than the other specified proposals).
+If a quorum is present, the affirmative vote of the holders of 85% of our common stock, whether or not present in person or represented by proxy at the Annual Meeting, is required to approve Items 3, 4 and 5.

-Shareholder approval occurs if the votes cast in favor of the proposal exceed the votes cast against the proposal.
-"Votes cast" on these proposals means votes "for" or "against" a particular proposal.
-Abstentions and broker non-votes are not considered votes cast on these proposals and therefore have no effect on the outcome of these proposals.
-In uncontested elections, directors are elected by a majority of votes cast.
-Shares represented by proxies which are marked or voted "withhold authority" with respect to the election of any one or more nominees for election as Directors, proxies which are marked or voted "abstain" on the proposal to approve the Company's executive compensation, frequency of the Company's advisory vote on executive compensation, the amendments to the Company's Equity Plans or the proposal to ratify the appointment the Company's independent auditor, and proxies which are marked or voted to deny discretionary authority on any other matters will be counted for the purpose of determining the number of shares represented by proxy at the meeting.
-Such proxies will thus have the same effect as if the shares represented thereby were voted against such nominee or nominees, against the proposal to approve the Company's executive compensation, against the proposal to ratify the appointment of the Company's independent auditor and against any such other matters, respectively.
+Shares represented by proxies which are marked or voted "abstain" with respect to the election of any one or more nominees for election as Directors (Item 1), on the proposal to approve the Company's executive compensation (Item 2) or the proposal to ratify the appointment the Company's independent auditor (Item 6), and proxies which are marked or voted to deny discretionary authority on any other business will be counted for the purpose of determining the number of shares represented by proxy at the meeting.
+Such proxies will thus have the same effect as if the shares represented thereby were voted against such nominee or nominees, against the proposal to approve the Company's executive compensation, against the proposal to ratify the appointment of the Company's independent auditor and against any such other business, respectively.

-If a broker indicates on the proxy that it does not have discretionary authority as to certain shares to vote on a particular matter, those shares will not be considered as present and entitled to vote with respect to that matter and thus will have no effect on the outcome of the vote with regard to such matters.
+If a broker indicates on the proxy that it does not have discretionary authority as to certain shares to vote on a particular matter, those shares will not be considered as present and entitled to vote with respect to that matter and thus will have no effect on the outcome of the vote with regard to such matters, except in the case of Items 3, 4 and 5.
 Please note that brokers cannot vote uninstructed shares on your behalf in director elections or with regard to executive compensation matters.
 For your vote to be counted, you must submit your voting instruction form to your broker.